gerardWilliamC/Hospital-Management-System/README.md

     Unblock the Project (Fixes "Mark of the Web" Error)

-Since this project was developed in a cross-platform environment (macOS VM), Windows may block the resource files (.resx).
+Since this project was developed in a macOS environment (via VM), Windows may automatically block resource files (.resx) for security reasons.
+To ensure the project builds correctly, please follow these steps:

+Option 1: Before Extracting (Recommended)

-Before extracting: Right-click the .zip file -> Properties -> Check Unblock -> Apply.
+    Right-click the downloaded .zip file.

-If already extracted: Right-click the HospitalDashboard.resx file inside the project folder -> Properties -> Check Unblock.
+    Select Properties.

+    Check the Unblock checkbox at the bottom and click Apply.

+Option 2: If Already Extracted

+If you have already extracted the files, you must manually unblock the .resx files within the project folder.
+Right-click → Properties → Unblock for the following:

+    BillingForm.resx

+    DoctorForm.resx

+    HospitalDashboard.resx

+    PatientForm.resx

+    Tip: You can also unblock all files at once by opening PowerShell in the project folder and running:

+    Get-ChildItem -Recurse | Unblock-File

+:

     Shorten the File Path (Fixes "OS Max Path Limit" Error)